Young Audiences and Families

 All visitors of the festival, from young to old, can embark on their own cultural journey, enabling them to have exciting experiences and creating vivid memories.

-Funded by the Stiftung Mercator.
+Funded by Stiftung Mercator.